me-shaon/devtools/README.md

 ## Contributing

 We welcome contributions!
-This project was improved by user feedback - the multi-character search bug in API Response Formatter was identified and fixed thanks to community testing.
+This project is continuously being improved by user feedback and contributions.

-### Reporting Issues

-- Search functionality problems
-- UI/UX improvements
-- Performance issues
-- Feature requests

 ### Pull Requests